 When Do You Need a 409A Valuation Update?

-If you’re anything like most management teams and business owners I’ve met in my past 10 plus years in valuation, you’ve probably asked yourself and others this question numerous times.
+If you’re anything like most management teams and business owners we’ve met in the past, you’ve probably asked yourself and others this question numerous times.
 The following is designed to help you determine when a 409A valuation update is actually needed.
 Like most everything else in life, it depends on a company’s unique circumstances.
-What I can offer is some general information that will help answer the question, “when should I get a 409A valuation update?”
+What we can offer is some general information that will help answer the question, “when should I get a 409A valuation update?”